 - 5.7 Village Centre Cluster As illustrated in Map 5, the area around Butts Road, Church Lane, St Marys Drive and Hill Farm Road qualifies as a "cluster of at least ten dwellings" but neither the Local Plan or the Housing in Clusters and Small Scale Residential Development in the Countryside Supplementary Planning Document define whether the village is "well related" or, in fact, what "well related" means.
-However, given the parameters of the Policy and the built form of Playford, it is considered that there are only limited opportunities for infill development within this cluster and any proposals would need to have regard to the character of the area, especially the generally low density of development. - 5.8 Brook Lane Cluster A separate but smaller cluster of eight dwellings exists on Brook Lane, as identified on Map 6.
+Development proposals within the defined Cluster will be considered against the contents of Policy SCLP5.4 of the Suffolk Coastal Local Plan and the Housing in Clusters and Small-Scale Residential Development in the Countryside Supplementary Planning Document (November 2022). - 5.8 Brook Lane Cluster A separate but smaller cluster of eight dwellings exists on Brook Lane, as identified on Map 6.
 The area has already seen an additional infill dwelling permitted as it met the criteria in Policy SCLP5.4.
-However, it is considered very unlikely that further opportunities for infill development exist in this area given the Local Plan criteria.
+Development proposals within the defined Cluster will be considered against the contents of Policy SCLP5.4 of the Suffolk Coastal Local Plan and the Housing in Clusters and Small-Scale Residential Development in the Countryside Supplementary Planning Document (November 2022).